ekliao/EricLiaoDigitalGarden/src/site/notes/Web Publishing With Github Pages and Hugo.md

 ![](https://miro.medium.com/v2/resize:fit:1400/1*ZACeRFMNtBaQc3FgFPlouQ.png)

-(You can directly add all the files in the `public` folder (only the files not the entire public folder!) to the repository through github, too.)
+(You can directly add all the files in the `public` folder (only the files not the entire public folder!) to the repository through Github, too.)

 **Go check your website!**